syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/GroupBar/TreeView-as-Child-Control.md

 title: TreeView as Child Control
 description: TreeView as Child Control
 platform: windowsforms
-control: Navigation Package
+control: GroupBar
 documentation: ug
 ---
-## TreeView as Child Control
+# TreeView as Child Control

 You can add a TreeView control to the GroupBar by clicking on a particular group say GroupBarItem1 by activating it and then dragging-and-dropping the TreeView control onto the GroupBar's client region.
 You can repeat this process for all groups in the control.